Would you like a career with endless career path possibilities, be able to travel the world, and be in high demand? Yes!

-You will begin your day a Heartland Community College in their state of the art facility.
-You will lhave the ability to take two years of this class and graduate with 6 hours of dual credit.
+You will begin your day a Heartland Community College in their state-of-the-art facility.
+You will have the ability to take two years of this class and graduate with 6 hours of dual credit.

-This class is Dual Credit with Heartland Community College, Technology 114 and Manufacturing 115, 3 credits each.
+This class is Dual Credit with Heartland Community College, WELD110 and WELD116, 3 credits each.

 - Code Pipe, Plate, or Structural Welder